EightBitBanger/FrameEngineGamework/README.md

 ## Overview
- This project was started primarily out of the passion that I have for the design of game engines in general.
+ This project was started primarily out of the passion.
 This framework contains several internal systems involving rendering, physics, AI, resource management, data serialization and more.

-<br><br/>

-## Architecture
- This engine has many sub systems which are split up into several dynamic libraries.
-The engine core and the game code are located in separate dynamic libraries with a runtime executable to launch the application.
-The physics engine, reactphysics3D, is contained in it's own dynamic library.
-External resources are located in a directory named 'data' in the working directory with the runtime executable.
-These resources include models, textures and shaders that are loaded automatically by the engine`s resource manager.

 <br><br/>